aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The submission system now correctly processes workflows with complex hierarchical inputs.
 Rather than requiring the agent to figure out the entire nested tree of input parameters from scratch, I integrated it with the `get_builder_from_protocol` methods implemented on many workchains.

-The flagship workchains maintained by our team, such as those in aiida-quantumespresso, provide these high-level interfaces.
+The flagship workchains maintained by the team, such as those in aiida-quantumespresso, provide these high-level interfaces.
-They allow the agent to leverage existing protocols instead of reconstructing workflows from first principles.
+They allow the agent to leverage existing protocols instead of reconstructing simulation parameters from scratch.
 By the end of week eight, I had 360 passing tests while removing 2,400 lines of hard-coded logic, with clean linting and zero type errors.
 The agent was genuinely plugin-agnostic.
 Install a new AiiDA workflow plugin, and the system will discover it and help users run it without any changes to the code.